Wood pellets (for fuel)

 partner with the UK in Net Zero?

-UK imports of pellets from USA, weight by port
+UK imports of pellets, weight by port

 and unit import value